pwwang/immunopipe/docs/configurations.md

 again.

-!!! tip
+/// Tip
 You don't need to worry about which environment variables are `namespace` ones.
 We will mention it in the individual process pages and the description of the environment variables in `pipen-board` configuration descriptions.
+///

 ## Multi-case variable design